6. Scripting¶

 (_) and the literal text ‘update’.
 Valid values for the update parameter are

-parameter allows scenario scripts to send
+true and false.
+The update parameter allows scenario scripts to send

 a series of samples that evolve, each from the previous one, without having

-to explicitly specify all field values in each send
+to explicitly specify all field values in each send instruction.

-parameter is present, then the sample data sent is retained
+If the update parameter is present, then the sample data sent is retained

 by the topic reader, associated with the topic key field value(s).
 A subsequent

-instruction, including the update
+send instruction, including the update parameter set to true with

 the same topic key field value(s), will have its sample initialized from the